AIBootcamp-Group2/w1_homework/README.md

 3. AI Chef criticizes the recipes given by the client.

 A different client request will result in ending the conversation.
 The system is also instructed to be as brief as possible.
+The following are some examples with the results of the [main.py](./main.py) script.